-- The user can change or test the policy settings before assigning it to the machines. - It allows a quick removal of rules and configuration by simply taking out a machine from the policy or assigning it an entirely new one.

-- It duplicates the policy and uses it as a baseline setting for future policies to be created.
+- It allows you to change or test the policy settings before assigning it to the machines. - It allows a quick removal of rules and configuration by simply taking out a machine from the policy or assigning it an entirely new one. - It duplicates the policy and uses it as a baseline setting for future policies to be created.

-When to use Computer Level rule assignment:
+You should use the Computer Level rule assignment when: